 And wet beds on the regular can become a bad potty training habit.
 You don't want the accidents to become normalized.
 So that's where the toddler's pee pattern points to waiting on removing the nap diapers.

-Related: Just like with nights, it's worth considering where your toddler is sleeping before taking away the nap diapers.
-Here's how to time the transition of the crib to a toddler bed so it helps the potty training process.
+Related: Just like with night time, it's worth considering where your toddler is sleeping before dropping the nap diapers.
+Here's how to time the transition of the crib to a toddler bed so it helps the process of potty training with nap time.

 Finally, you also want to consider your potty training deadline.